A Guide to Qualifying Leads

 Stakeholder-Level Leads

-When you've determined that a lead is a good fit, start talking specifics.
+When you've determined that a lead is a good fit and is a Stakeholder (aka kind of a big deal), start talking specifics.

 -